 Supplementing the cultural, entertainment, medical, and shopping facilities of Henderson are those of the regional center of Jackson, 17 miles north.
-Jackson is served by Northwest Airlink, which connects with other airlines in Memphis.

 Chickasaw State Park, Pinson Mounds State Archaeological Park, and Shiloh National Park and Battlefield are nearby and are the sites of university outings.
 The 77-acre Mid-South Youth Camp owned by the university is located just north of Henderson and is available for picnics and other activities.
 Classes and clubs frequently make field trips to Memphis or Nashville.